Phase transition during inflation and the gravitational wave signal at pulsar timing arrays

-During inflation, the main contribution to the GWs is from the TT components of the energy-momentum tensor.
-The energy-momentum tensor is composed of $\sigma$ and $\delta\phi$, where $\delta\phi$ is induced by the back reaction from the phase transition as discussed later.
-We call both of these contributions primary GWs.
+During inflation, the main contribution to the GWs is from the TT components of the energy-momentum tensor composed of $\sigma$ and $\delta\phi$, where $\delta\phi$ is induced by the back reaction from the phase transition as discussed later.
+We call these contributions primary GWs.
 After being produced, the primary GWs will exit the horizon, and their field strength will be frozen to fixed values.
 The primary GWs will oscillate again once they reenter the horizon.

-In addition to the primary GWs, the phase transition will also induce scalar curvature perturbation leading to secondary GWs after inflation.
-In particular, with the Newtonian gauge in Eq.~ (\ref{eq:gauge}), the source ${\cal T}_{ij}$ is composed of terms quadratic in $\Phi$~\cite{Baumann:2007zm,Kohri:2018awv}.
+In addition to the primary GWs, the phase transition also induces curvature perturbations leading to secondary GWs after inflation.
+In the Newtonian gauge described by Eq.~(\ref{eq:gauge}), the source ${\cal T}_{ij}$ consists of terms quadratic in $\Phi$~\cite{Baumann:2007zm,Kohri:2018awv}.